azlux/log2ram/README.md

 SystemMaxUse=20M
 ```

-**Or** the more radical version of directly flushing the journal to a size that matches log2ram size imediately _(Be aware that this flish flush the systemd journal logs imediately to the given size!)_
+**Or** the more radical version of directly flushing the journal to a size that matches log2ram size immediately _(Be aware that this will flush the systemd journal logs immediately to the given size!)_

 ```bash
 journalctl --vacuum-size=32M